Komelaws/alx-system_engineering-devops/0x00-shell_basics/README.md

 A shell script to print my current working directory
 A shell script to list out the content of my current directory A Shell script that take me to my home directory
+A Shell script that prints out the content of a file in long format